quarkslab/land_of_cxx/dancedance/README.rst

 Of course, it is important to keep a ``TermiOS`` variable somewhere in the code!

 We're almost done with this game.
-The last level adds some bells and whistle to this already great game ;-)
+The last level adds some bells and whistles to this already great game ;-)